Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Arthur Su - Needham & Co.
 LLC

-(36:52).
-This is actually Arthur on for Edwin.
+Hi, this is actually Arthur on for Edwin.
 Congrats in a great quarter, and thanks for taking our question.

 Douglas R. Bettinger - Lam Research Corp.